microsoft/FluidFramework/docs/content/docs/recipes/signals.md

 draft: true
 ---

-In this recipe, we will go over the `PresenceTracker` example to learn how the `Signaler` DataObject is used in a Fluid application to share user presence information between collaborators.
+In this article, we will go over the `PresenceTracker` example to learn how the [`Signaler`](https://github.com/microsoft/FluidFramework/tree/main/experimental/framework/data-objects/src/signaler) DataObject is used in a Fluid application to share user presence information between collaborators.
 We'll cover how the `Signaler` DataObject is used in both the `MouseTracker` and `FocusTracker` classes to share mouse position and focus state.
 You can find the completed code for this example in the Fluid Repo [here](https://github.com/microsoft/FluidFramework/tree/main/examples/data-objects/presence-tracker).

 ## Creation